shahidx0x/ParkingFinderAdmin/README.md

 ![Dashboard Preview](dashboard-preview.png)

 Welcome to the Admin Panel Dashboard for Parking Finder!
-This powerful tool allows you to manage various aspects of your parking solution, including user management, garages management, parking management, and payment management.
+This powerful tool allows you to manage various aspects of parking solution, including user management, garages management, parking management, and payment management.

 ## Features